 Apple Pie (Android 1.0)

-In 2008, Android get first time launch in the market with its very limited features such as YouTube app, camera support, Gmail App etc…..
+In 2008, Android got launched for the very first time in the market with its very limited features such as YouTube app, camera support, Gmail App etc…..

 Banana bread (Android 1.1)

-The next year banana bread got launched and offered features such as show hide keypad, use of hand free and you can make the attachment on Gmail, as these were useful and advanced features at that time.
+The next year Banana bread got launched and offered features such as show/hide keypad, use of hand free and feature to make attachments on Gmail, as these were useful and advanced features at that time.